 - SOCIAL INFLUENCE: You will study how and why people comply with authority, how they behave in crowds, and the nature and scope of antisocial behaviour. - MEMORY: You'll learn how to implant memories, how to avoid deception, how to read minds, and most importantly how to remember a whole bunch of stuff. - SLEEP AND DREAMING: Flying.
 Running but not getting away.
 Falling.
 Teeth.
 Hiding from something.
 Running through houses and streets.
 Death.
 Naked in public.
 What do these dreams mean? - THE BRAIN and NEUROSCIENCE: How does the brain work?
 How is it structured?
 What happens to it when it gets damaged?
 What are split brains?
 Who was Phineas Gage?
 What is consciousness? - RESEARCH METHODS: How do we know any of this stuff?
 You'll learn.
 And you'll also get the chance to run your very own psychological study.

-Full details are available on the Pearson Edexcel website, or you can scan the QR code here to find more about the course:
+Full details are available on the Pearson Edexcel website.

 GCSE Sociology